ShashiQubit/-Quantum-Speed-up-in-RL-Agents/README.md

 ## License

 This project is licensed under the  MIT - see the LICENSE file for details.
-(If you don't have specific needs, MIT or Apache 2.0 are good choices).

 ## Acknowledgments

 We acknowledge the authors of the original paper for their groundbreaking research.
 This project utilizes the Qiskit quantum computing framework.